TempChat is now closed

 Encrypted before it leaves your device

-Your messages are locked using AES-256 encryption directly in your browser before being transmitted.
-The encryption key is embedded in the room link and never sent to our servers.
+Your messages were locked using AES-256 encryption directly in your browser before being transmitted.
+The encryption key was embedded in the room link and never sent to our servers.

 🙈

-We store only scrambled ciphertext.
-There is no master key, no admin backdoor, no way to decrypt what we hold.
-Even a full server breach would expose nothing readable.
+We stored only scrambled ciphertext.
+There was no master key, no admin backdoor, no way to decrypt what we held.
+Even a full server breach would have exposed nothing readable.

 💥